69 Notable alumni of

 -

 Matthias Miersch is a German criminal defense lawyer and politician of the Social Democratic Party (SPD) who has been serving as Member of the Bundestag since the 2005 German federal election, representing the Hannover-Land II district.
-He focussed on environmental policy.
-On 8 October 2024 Miersch was appointed as provisional secretary general of the Social Democratic Party.
+Since 2025, he has been chairing his party's parliamentary group.

 -